emedware/vue-golden-layout/README.md

 You can now browse `http://localhost:9000`

-The example can also be found in the sources under the '/demo' folder
+The example can be found in the sources under the '/demo' folder

 ## Usage